 You’ve gotten your arms around the basic contracts for your small business but as your company grows, the complexity of the deals and types of agreements may morph beyond existing templates.
 As you move onto new stages of your business, you may need additional contracts.
 Here are some examples of contracts you might find necessary, depending upon your industry.

-Employee Equity Agreements.
 You may be looking beyond salary, medical benefits, and vacation time when attracting talent to your team.
-Employee ownership is a useful recruiting incentive or to as a means to reward existing employees.
-With an employee stock ownership plan, you can award common or preferred stock (or units for a LLC) to key members of your team, using an agreement between employee and your company.
+Employee ownership is a useful recruiting incentive or as a means to reward existing employees.
+With an employee stock ownership plan, you can award common or preferred stock (or units for an LLC) to key members of your team, using an agreement between employee and your company.

 However, details need to first be set in writing and documents filed with state and/or federal securities officials, all before offering anything to your employees.
 Securities lawyers are required to assist with the fine points such as whether the stock is granted or offered as stock options to be purchased; how to set a price for the stock options; the vesting period of the stock; and how that stock is affected in the event of termination or sale of the company.